globin/vatsim-open-sector-data/SPECIFICATION.md

 - No vertical borders, sectors can overlap
   - impossible to accurately identify a sector an aircraft is/will be inside
-- Missing unique IDs for sectors & elemental volumes
+- Missing unique IDs for sectors & volumes
   - cannot be referred to from other data uniquely (e.g.: agreement ades: EDDF, cop: DEBHI, level: 240, from: **EDMMALB1** to: **EDGGDKB2**)
 - Missing FIR/UIR relation